Why Is My Hydrangea Drooping? How To Save It

 But water-soluble fertilizers will spread out into the soil, so you don’t have to worry about the nutrients dissolving.

-When fertilizing your hydrangeas, it’s best to use liquid-soluble fertilizers as instructed.
+When fertilizing your hydrangeas, using liquid-soluble fertilizers as instructed is best.

-Consider using a higher nitrogen mix when the plant isn’t blooming, and higher phosphorus mix when it’s in bloom.
+Consider using a higher nitrogen mix when the plant isn’t blooming and a higher phosphorus mix when it’s in bloom.

 Also, don’t be afraid to invest in a soil test every 3 to 5 years, as this can tell you when certain nutrients are building up in the soul.